|

 The asterisk referred to tiny letters at the bottom of the page that read, “See: Companion Archetypes.”

-How could I forget?
+How could I have overlooked it?
 I blamed it on the blow to my head.

 And just like that, all my puzzle pieces snapped together.